Changing Child’s Last Name in NJ

 Though these name change cases can be brought under a specific statute for name change they can also be brought on their own in Family Court, or as part of custody or divorce cases.
 Where you bring it makes no difference as far as the standard that will be applied in making the decision.

-If you need to discuss changing child's last name in NJ, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss changing child's last name in NJ, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.